Know the new generation color chart.

 Perimetral patches are placed not only around the chart also inside it, something unique in the industry.
 This allows you to check the reflections not only around the chart, but also within the chart.

 For maximum quality, the HR-1 comes standard with an all-black gloss control chart of the same size as the chart itself.
 This should be used before the card is captured to check that there are no reflections and, if necessary, to remove them before the final capture.

-All SuperChroma are mounted on a black PVC sheet with a rough finish of 3mm that gives it great rigidity and a lot of lightness.
+All SuperChroma are mounted on a black rigid base.
+The standard material is a PVC sheet with a rough finish of 3mm that gives it great rigidity and lightness.
 The sides are wide enough to be held with photographic studio tweezers without the danger of damaging the letter itself.
 In addition, they have been cut with rounded edges by machines that do not require human intervention, which guarantees a very precise cut.

 All cards are handmade.
 All the process, except the cutting of the support, is 100% handmade.
 We take extreme care in each one of them, and once finished, they all pass a meticulous visual examination to ensure they are perfect.

 - The color chart, with the reference file to choose from (averaged or custom read).

 - The PVC base with both cards stuck on both sides and small silicone foots in all 8 corners.